 Renting a car in Italy is easy.
 I would recommend using Auto Europe, click here to check rates.
 I used them the last time I rented a car in Italy for the month, and they offered the best rates.

 Rome is my starting point for renting a car because I cannot drive a manual transmission and there are more automatic cars available in Rome.
-Also, the rental desks are open till midnight.
+Also, the rental desks are open until midnight.
 If you want to spend time in Rome, then I recommend renting the car after your time in Rome as parking in Rome is difficult and expensive.

 Day 1 – Rome to Amelia

 The first stop is the Parco di Monstri in Bomarzo, about one hour and a half from the Rome airport.
 This historic park is full of scary and wacky sculptures.
 Built by Pier Francesco Orsini in memory of his wife, Giulia Farnese in the 16th century.
-Both from well known Italian families.
+Both from well-known Italian families.
 The park is only accessible by car, so it is a must do while on a road trip in Italy.
 Allow 1-2 hours to explore the whole park.

 The next stop is Amelia, which is only about 45 minutes away from the park.
 Amelia is one of my favorite towns in Italy, and some say it is the oldest city in Umbria.
 The walls are ancient and in fantastic condition.
 There is an archaeology museum and many beautiful churches to explore.
 For dinner, I recommend La Locanda del Conte Nitto, which has beautiful food and views of the ancient streets of Amelia.